muarshad01/Quran_Topics/Quran_Topics/namaaz_in_quran.md

 * __Surah An-Nisa Ayat 4/43 (${\color{red}Intoxicated; ~Impure; ~Toilet; ~Fatayammamu}$)__: [O believers!
 Do not approach prayer while intoxicated1 until you are aware of what you say, nor in a state of ˹full˺ impurity2—unless you merely pass through ˹the mosque˺—until you have bathed.
 But if you are ill, on a journey, or have relieved yourselves, or been intimate with your wives and cannot find water, then purify yourselves with clean earth, wiping your faces and hands.3 And Allah is Ever-Pardoning, All-Forgiving.](https://quranwbw.com/4/43)

-* __Surah An-Nisa Ayat 4/77 (${("فَتِيلًا"; ) ~[4:49, 4:77, 17:71] ~hair ~on ~a ~date ~seed}$)__: [Have you ˹O Prophet˺ not seen those who had been told, “Do not fight!
+* __Surah An-Nisa Ayat 4/77 (${(فَتِيلًا") ~[4:49, 4:77, 17:71] ~hair ~on ~a ~date ~seed}$)__: [Have you ˹O Prophet˺ not seen those who had been told, “Do not fight!
 Rather, establish prayer and pay alms-tax.”?
 Then once the order came to fight, a group of them feared those ˹hostile˺ people as Allah should be feared—or even more.
 They said, “Our Lord!
 Why have You ordered us to fight?
 If only You had delayed ˹the order for˺ us for a little while!”
 Say, ˹O Prophet,˺ “The enjoyment of this world is so little, whereas the Hereafter is far better for those mindful ˹of Allah˺.
 And none of you will be wronged ˹even by the width of˺ the thread of a date stone.
 ](https://quranwbw.com/4/77)

 * __Surah An-Nisa Ayat 4/101 (${\color{red}Travel, ~- ~Shorten ~your ~Prayer}$)__: [When you travel through the land, it is permissible for you to shorten the prayer1—˹especially˺ if you fear an attack by the disbelievers.
 Indeed, the disbelievers are your sworn enemies.](https://quranwbw.com/4/101)